 Currently, 1,997 hospitals are enrolled in the campaign.
 They work with all 58 of the nation’s organ procurement organizations (OPOs), 34 Donate Life America state teams, and 27 hospital associations.

 Phase V of the Hospital Campaign ended with great success on April 30, 2016.
 More than 200 hospitals joined the campaign in Phase V, and 47 percent earned recognition for conducting activities that promote donor registration.
 This dynamic collaboration continues to energize a nationwide network of advocates for organ, eye, and tissue donation.
 See the full list of partners recognized (PDF - 110 KB).

 View the Hospital Campaign “Thank You” video featuring Capt.
 Melissa Greenwald, Acting Director of the Division of Transplantation.
 The video highlights the campaign’s successes in Phase V.

 Hospitals around the country are working to promote donation by conducting awareness and registry activities in their facilities and communities with support by their OPOs, Donate Life America state teams, and hospital associations.

 Campaign participants have the opportunity to earn bronze, silver, gold, and platinum level recognition.
 Hospitals earn points toward recognition for each activity completed on the activity scorecard.
-An updated toolkit of communications tools and graphics will be released soon.
+An updated toolkit of communications tools and graphics available here.